EichlerLab/pav/CONFIG.md

 These inversion calls break the alignment into mulitple alignment records.
 PAV will first try to resolve these through its k-mer density

 * inv_k_size [31; int]: Use k-mers of this size when resolving inversion breakpoints.
-Contig k-mers are assigned to a reference state (FWD, REV, FWD+REV, NA) by matching k-mers of this size to reference k-mer sets over the same region.
+Query k-mers are assigned to a reference state (FWD, REV, FWD+REV, NA) by matching k-mers of this size to reference k-mer sets over the same region.
 * lg_batch_count [10; int]: Run large variant detection (variants truncating alignments) in this many batches and